sento documentation

 [function] MAKE-ARRAY-AGENT CONTEXT &KEY INITIAL-ARRAY (ERROR-FUN

-: a 1-arrity function taking a condition that was raised.
-Use this to get notified of error when using the update functions of the agent.dispatcher-id
+context: something implementingac:actor-contextprotocol likeasys:actor-system.
+Specifyingnilhere creates an agent outside of an actor system.
+The user has to take care of that himself.initial-array: specify an initial array/vector.error-fun: a 1-arrity function taking a condition that was raised.
+Use this to get notified of error when using the update functions of the agent.dispatcher-id: a dispatcher. defaults to:shared.

 [function] AGENT-ELT INDEX ARRAY-AGENT